EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > then remove three cards, one at a time, from the deck.
 What is the probability that we select the three cards in
 > sorted (increasing) order?

-The order of the selected cards is independ of the number of cards, so the probability is 1 / 3! = 1 / 6.
+The order of the selected cards is independent of the number of cards, so the probability is 1 / 3! = 1 / 6.

 ##### C.2-4